Serve in aMartini (large 10oz) glass

 |1/2 fl oz||Sugar syrup 'rich' (2 sugar to 1 water, 65.0°Brix)|

 Read about cocktail measures and measuring.

 Papa Doble Daiquiri

-Created by Constantino (Constante) Ribalaigua Vert, the legendary head bartender of La Floridita, Havana, Cuba for Ernest Hemingway, after the great man wandered into the bar to use the toilet.
+Created by Constantino (Constante) Ribalaigua Vert, the legendary head bartender of El Floridita, Havana, Cuba for Ernest Hemingway, after the great man wandered into the bar to use the toilet.
 When Hemingway tried the Floridita's standard frozen Daiquiri, he is quoted as saying, "That's good but I prefer it without sugar and with double rum" - so the Hemingway Special was born.

-Hemingway suffered from haemochromotosis (a rare hereditary disease that can lead to diabetes) from which his father also suffered, hence his aversion to sugar.
-The original version was exactly as Hemingway requested a Daiquiri without sugar and heavy on the rum, basically rum shaken with a splash of lime juice.
+Hemingway suffered from haemochromatosis (a rare hereditary disease that can lead to diabetes) from which his father also suffered, hence his aversion to sugar.
+The original version was exactly as Hemingway requested a Daiquiri without sugar and heavy on the rum, basically, rum shaken with a splash of lime juice.